angelohizon-coder/introduction-to-jsx/README.md

 # Introduction to JSX

-JSX is basically a HTML and JavaScript having a baby.
+JSX is basically HTML and JavaScript having a baby.